 Why is call center automation a necessity?
-It takes your business a step closer towards an exceptional customer service experience.
-For example, by shortening waiting time or preventing unnecessarily long agents-customer interactions.
+It takes your business a step closer to an exceptional customer service experience.
+For example, by shortening waiting time or preventing unnecessarily long agent-customer interactions.

-Here are main benefits of call center automation:
+Here are the main benefits of call center automation:

 One of the greatest benefits of automation is faster resolution time.
 Virtual agents can search through data in seconds and work 24/7, all year long, which allows them to solve problems constantly.
 From a business point of view, a crucial plus is reducing average handling time, also known as AHT.

-Check these 3 examples how automation may impact AHT:
+Check these 3 examples of how automation may impact AHT:

 - Automate verification and identification process: minus 30 seconds

 - Intent recognition and optimized routing: minus 15 seconds

 - Backend integration for issue handling: around 20 % of calls are handled autonomously.

 Call center automation is not here to completely replace human agents.
 It is here to cooperate with them, making their everyday job easier.
 When the empathy of a human and the effectiveness of a robot connect, there goes your perfect call center concept.
 Why?

 Automation motivates your employees to work more efficiently by eliminating repetitive tasks from their everyday routine.
 While robots take care of simple, well-defined tasks, your agents have more time to handle inquiries that require empathy and complex troubleshooting.